Assistant Professor of Pulmonology, Department of Internal Medicine, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.

-Associate Professor of Otorhinolaryngology, Shaheed Beheshti University of Medical Sciences, Tehran, Iran.
+Assistant Professor of Intensive Care Medicine, Department of Anesthesiology, Mashhad University of Medical Sciences, Mashhad, Iran.

-Assistant Professor of Pediatric Cardiology, Department of Pediatrics, Faculty of Medicine, Bushehr University of Medical Sciences, Bushehr, Iran.
+Assistant Professor of Pediatric Endocrinology, Department of Pediatrics, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.

 Background: Lack of accurate information about epidemic diseases or lack of a comprehensive clinical picture of the disease and its ways of transmission in the past decades have resulted in high fatalities.
 This study was designed to determine the knowledge, attitude, and practice (KAP) of students worldwide toward COVID-19.